humberto-ortiz/megaprobe-lab/content/Miguel.md

 ### Week 6 :

-- I read the paper "UNSUPERVISED FEATURE CONSTRUCTION AND KNOWLEDGE EXTRACTION FROM GENOME-WIDE ASSAYS OF BREAST CANCER WITH DENOISING AUTOENCODERS"
+- I read the paper "UNSUPERVISED FEATURE CONSTRUCTION AND KNOWLEDGE EXTRACTION FROM GENOME-WIDE ASSAYS OF BREAST CANCER WITH DENOISING AUTOENCODERS".
-- Will read similar papers
+- Will read similar papers.

+### Week 7 :
+- I gave a presentation about Denoisining Autoencoders.
+- Humberto assigned me to replicate the experiment.
+- Next week I've got two examens.

+### Week 8 :
+- Didn't do much do to having two examens this week.
+- Found some articles about autoencoders.

+### Week 9 :
+- I started watching youtube videos about neural networks and how they work.
+- Found a video about Denoising autoencoders.
+- There was no lab meeting this week.

+### Week 10 :
+- Went to lab meeting, Brikinie presented seq-seq pan.
+- Will start looking into the autoencoder project.
+- Got tons of work to do.